ludwig-ai/ludwig/mkdocs/docs/examples.md

 Image Classification (MNIST)
 ===
-This is a complete example of training an image classification model on MNIST dataset.
+This is a complete example of training an image classification model on the MNIST dataset.

 ## Download the MNIST dataset.